 July 6, 2024 Tech Session

-Jim Thornton, Don Hughes, Larry Jensen, Pete Davies, Glen Schimmelpfennig, Bo Hall, Don Coleman
+Attendees: Jim Thornton, Don Hughes, Larry Jensen, Pete Davies, Glen Schimmelpfennig, Bo Hall, Don Coleman

 Another successful Tech Session: Jim Thornton’s black Healey is back on the road!
 We started working at 10am and there were 7 members that showed up to partake in Saturdays work fest.
 Everything went as planned except for one mishap that put us back a couple of hours.
 We ended up only changing the clutch slave cylinder and flex hose.
 Jim had found some rubber bits laying on the floor of his shop and thought they were from the slave cylinder dust seal.
 Our first order of business was to inspected the hydraulic system but we didn’t find any signs of leaks.
 So Don Hughes and I jacked up the car and proceeded to remove the seats, carpet and transmission cover.
 The factory installed rust preventative system was working well as there was quite a bit of oil under the car and around the slave cylinder area.
 It was determined that the rubber pieces were from the dust cover on the clutch actuating lever.
 Since we were this far into the project we decided to change out the slave cylinder anyway.
 Read the full report on the Recent Events page!